How to Create a Good B2B Buyer Persona

-Some marketers believe that they can only have one persona and that all their content marketing needs to be focussed to the needs of this persona.
+Some marketers believe that they can only have one persona and that all their content marketing needs to be focused to the needs of this persona.
 However, this is simply not the case.
 In many instances, the buyer’s journey for your company will be complex and will involve several different team members.

 For example, in our sales cycle, we discovered that directors, marketing managers and in some instances, junior marketers were involved in the decision process and were actively reading our content.
-While top-line content focussed on business results will resonate better with directors, content that focuses on how to implement marketing tactics, such as ‘how-to’ guides, will suit marketing managers better.
+While top-line content focused on business results will resonate better with directors, content that focuses on how to implement marketing tactics, such as ‘how-to’ guides, will suit marketing managers better.
 It’s therefore essential for us to have multiple personas, so we can create content that covers all bases of our readership.

 Base personas on generalisations, not actual people

 When developing buyer personas, you will start to identify emerging patterns among your existing customers and prospects.
 However, a persona is only a semi-fictional representation of your customers, not an actual individual.
 A persona that is based on one person may not be a true representation of the rest of your customers, meaning that your content will struggle to engage a large proportion of your prospects.

 Your sales-facing colleagues should be able to inform you on typical prospect traits, so your content remains relevant and focused.

 On the other-hand, choosing a persona that is too broad, will result in content that struggles to solve specific pains.
 For example, say your company sells ERP software to manufacturers, with the majority of your buyers being finance directors.